 Where to Watch Birds in France

-- Expert local knowledge covering the best birding sites
+- Expert local knowledge of the 312 best birding sites

 - Accompanying GPS file with waypoints for key features at sites

 An introduction to France for anyone visiting with birds in mind, from casual birdwatchers checking a bird that flies over the terrace during a family holiday to addict birders who would sell their souls for a dream species or a record-breaking checklist.
 Some may have just a few spare hours to get their binoculars out between business meetings or museum visits, others will be out in the field for two weeks or more, from sunrise to sunset.
 The authors wrote this book for all bird lovers, birdwatchers and birders, whatever the duration of their stay, the number of kilometres they are prepared to travel and how they enjoy birds.